thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-06-23-welcoming-our-new-residents-thoughtworks-arts-residency.markdown

 ---
-title : "Welcoming Our New Residents to ThoughtWorks Arts Residency"
+title : "Welcoming Our New Residents to Thoughtworks Arts Residency"
 ---
 New residents Nouf Aljowaysir and James Coupe selected for the residency in early spring, have begun their Synthetic Media Residencies set to span the summer 2020 season.